 The Benefits of Networking

 In the beginning, your efforts may not produce the results you are looking for.
-However, definitely keep going.
-Once you start, it becomes easier and you get a feel for what to share about yourself and what questions to ask in regards to what you’re looking for.
+However, keep going.
+Once you start, it becomes easier, and you get a feel for what to share about yourself and what questions to ask regarding what you’re looking for.
 The more people you meet, the higher the likelihood that doors will start opening for you.

 Even if you don’t manage to land a new job or make the change you were hoping for, the effect of networking will still be a positive one.
-You’ll have met so many new people, you’ll get a better sense of what it is that you truly want, you’ll be more likely to recognize what marketable job skills you do have, and more ideas of what’s possible!
+You’ll meet so many new people and get a better sense of what you truly want.
+You’ll be more likely to recognize your marketable job skills and better understand what’s possible!

 Plus, you never know who YOU will influence.
-Sometimes the greatest benefits we get aren’t from what someone does for us, but what we are able to do for others.
-That’s pretty powerful as well, because one day you may get a call from someone asking for help, because you’ll be that person who knows someone who knows someone.
+Sometimes the greatest benefits we get aren’t from what someone does for us, but from what we can do for others.
+That’s pretty powerful as well because one day, you may get a call from someone asking for help because you’ll be that person who knows someone who knows someone.